 The members of the Committee (31 January 2017 to 31 December 2018) are:

 The Secretary to the Committee is Philip Patterson.

 Claire Stokes attends meetings if Consulting representation is required.

 The CFO, the Finance Partner, the Chair of the Risk Council, other individuals with oversight responsibility for risk, the Head of Internal Audit, and a representative of the external auditor shall attend meetings at the invitation of the Committee.
 Other members of management may also be invited to attend meetings.

 The Committee shall meet with the external and internal auditor at least once a year without the presence of management.

-Meetings shall be held not less than three times a year and, where appropriate, will coincide with key dates in the firm’s financial reporting cycle.
+Meetings shall be held at least seven times a year and, where appropriate, will coincide with key dates in the firm’s financial reporting cycle.

 The external auditor or the Head of Internal Audit or the Chair of the Risk Council may request a meeting if they consider that one is necessary.